maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 #### Usage

-Now that we have it set up, here is how we will use it.
+Now that we have Mobvious set up, here is how we will use it.

 From our [Mobile Solutions Roundup][Mobile Roundup] we combine a bit of [Ryan Bates][] mobile solution with Mobvious.
 Part of Ryan Bates solution creates a new mime type (:mobile), and uses a before_filter to test if the request is a mobile request.
 If true, the mime type is set to :mobile.
 As such, only files named with a ".mobile.haml" extension will be served.

 To do this in our application we add the following to application_controller.rb: